 Improve hygiene.
 Anyone working in hospitality knows it; when you’re dealing with food it’s a hassle having money close to the product.
 After we went cashless, it’s something we don’t have to think about.

 Go home earlier.
 On busy weekdays it turned out that we sometimes pressed the cash button instead of the credit button (they were placed so close to each other in the point-of-sale), and then it was so easy to forget to refund it.
 Only taking card payments improves accuracy and makes a huge difference at the end of every day.
 I mean now, our till always balances!
-It makes it easier to do the accounts every week and every day and we don’t waste time reconciling receipts.
+It makes it easier to do the accounts every week, every day and we don’t waste time reconciling receipts.

 Don’t fear theft.
 There will always be opportunistic people out there, some of them might end up working for you.
-It has luckily never happened to us at Over Under, but since we became a 100% cashless business there are no opportunities to steal or take money, and thus no need for us to worry about it.
+It has luckily never happened to us at Over Under, but since we became a 100% cashless business there are no opportunities to steal or take money, and so no need for us to worry about it.

 Spare the environment.
 We offer printed receipts if anyone asks for it – but in 9 out of 10 cases, we just email it to the customer.
 Going cashless has made it so much easier, both for the business and the customer.
 He or she gets the receipt straight to their phone.